shijiale0609/shijiale0609.github.io/README.md

 #### [View Live Jiale Blog &rarr;](https://shijiale0609.github.io)

-## It has not been completed.
+## It has not been fully completed.
 I am still working on it.
 I fork from [Hux](https://github.com/Huxpro/huxpro.github.io).
 That is a very good template.